keu/docs/guides/kubepod-operator.md

 [XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) is a commonly used Airflow feature for passing small amounts of data between tasks.
 You can use the KubernetesPodOperator to both receive values stored in XCom and push values to XCom.

-The DAG below shows an ETL pipeline with an `extract_data` task that runs a query on a database and returns a value.
-The return value is automatically pushed to XComs thanks to the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html#tutorial-on-the-taskflow-api).
+The following example DAG shows an ETL pipeline with an `extract_data` task that runs a query on a database and returns a value.
+The [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html#tutorial-on-the-taskflow-api) automatically pushes the return value to XComs.

-The `transform` task is a KubernetesPodOperator which requires the XCom data pushed from the upstream task before it, and launches an image having been built with the following Dockerfile:
+The `transform` task is a KubernetesPodOperator which requires that the XCom data is pushed from the upstream task before it, and then launches an image created with the following Dockerfile:

 ```dockerfile
 FROM python